gabrieldudekvidal/weather-website/README.md

 # weather-website
-The use of API and parse JSON data.
+The use of API and parsing JSON data.